juliordzcer/crazyflie_ros/README.md

 ### Crazyflie_controller

 This package contains a simple PID controller for hovering or waypoint navigation.
-It can be used with external motion capture systems, such as VICON.
+It can be used with external motion capture systems.

 ### Crazyflie_demo